YummyOreo/yummyoreo.github.io/content/blogs/TBFighters Website and Newsletter Incident 01.md

 ### Newsletter
 - On 2024-05-07 and 2024-05-05 there were 885 new members and 129 failed deliveries.[^3]
 	- The two days before 2024-05-02, for reference, there were only 302 members and 54 failed deliveries.[^10]
-- There have been well over 400 signups deleted.[^11]
+- There have been at least 2,700 signups deleted where the name matched the email and had the welcome message fail to deliver.[^11]
-- There had been no signups were the email matched the name before the incident on the website started.[^5]
+- From what we can tell, there had been no signups were the email matched the name before the incident on the website started.[^5]
 - On 2024-05-10, for reference, there was 130 new spam signups.[^6]

 ## Reflection